Skip to main content

 Southern Landscape Group helped John shape the look of the outdoor spaces, including the courtyard driveway and rear patio.

 Showcase_PointView11Working with Maslow, John helped shape the look of the home’s outdoor spaces, including the courtyard driveway and entry to the garage.
+Professional driveway sealing services can change the look of your exterior for the better.
 Out back, there is an “outdoor room” that Cynde describes as one of their favorite things about their home.
 Protected from elements, but open to the air and views, the space is complete with an outdoor kitchen, dining area, and a casual seating area with fireplace.
 Beyond, terraced patios were designed to capture breezes and views of the woods and small lake.
 “It’s a great home for entertaining when the weather is good,” Cynde says, gesturing to several arrangements of comfortable outdoor tables and chairs grouped around the patio area.
 The couple have enjoyed hosting several events in the last couple of years, including Cynde’s garden club, who no doubt enjoyed both the outdoor areas and the lovely view of the countryside.

 Showcase_PointView12With an idyllic setting that encompasses views of the surrounding hills, plus their proximity to Lynchburg and its environs, Cynde and John have made a home that is functional as well as beautiful.
 Combining gracious living with carefully thought-out design, the Buckles created a home they can enjoy and share with friends and loved ones for years to come.